 Next-Generation Wireless Networks

-- The importance of fronthaul open standards, such as OpenRAN (old xRAN) to drive a smarter, cost-effective RAN architecture and to deliver multi-vendor solutions.
+- The importance of open fronthaul standards (such as OpenRAN) in the development of smarter, cost-effective RAN architecture and the delivery of multi-vendor solutions.

-Programme Head Roberto KompanyRoberto Kompany Senior Analyst | Research
+Programme head Roberto KompanyRoberto Kompany Senior Analyst | Research

 Contact usDenotes mandatory fields

 Huawei’s PowerX will address MNOs’ power needs for 5G, but sites must be carefully designed

 Private LTE/5G networks: telecoms operators must differentiate their offers in a crowded market

 Operators can use SuperDSS to fast track their 5G network deployments